Nike Baseball Camp TigerTown

 At the Tigertown NIKE Camp, players get to train on a professional field while refining their skills and making new friends.
 At camp each facet of the game will be covered and campers will see their game be taken to the next level!

-- Professional instruction from college coaches and college-aged instructors
+- Professional instruction from Coach Beck and his staff

 - Multi-level ability grouping

 - Discussion topics: preparing for college baseball and personal goal setting

 - Daily emphasis on fundamental development, team play and more

 Camp Director Jason Beck

 Jason Beck joined Montreat’s athletics staff as the head baseball coach in June 2016 after leading the Southeastern University Fire for 12 seasons.
 Previous to Southeastern, Beck began his head coaching career with the Nyack College Warriors where he coached for six years.View Jason Beck's Bio ⟩